coreos/coreos-assembler/docs/gangplank/usage.md

 ### JobSpec

-The JobSpec (or Job Specification) is simply YAML that instruct Gangplank on the steps and dependencies for starting a build.
+The JobSpec (or Job Specification) is simply YAML that instructs Gangplank on the steps and dependencies for starting a build.

 To get started with a JobSpec, you can generate one using Gangplank via `gangplank generate -A base`